Mojang/minecraft-editor-extension-starter-kit/GettingStarted/GettingStarted.md

 This consists of a couple of steps...
 1. Create a property pane
-2. Create a binding object and bind it to the pane
+2. Create a data source which binds the UI elements on the pane with the `data` that the UI elements are meant to represent
-3. Create whatever buttons, text fields or sliders which modify the binding object
+3. Create whatever buttons, text fields or sliders which map to the data source
 4. Show the pane

 ```ts